Leobrine25/Leobrine25/README.md

 - 👋 Hi, I’m @Leobrine25
 - 👀 I’m interested in Programming, games and all
-- 🌱 I’m currently learning Angular.js
+- 🌱 I’m currently learning Front-end

 <!---
 Leobrine25/Leobrine25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.